ASAP Program Features

 Community-Building Activities

-Students in the PPSI also participate in community-building activities--like barbecues, a trip to the beach, and a day at Six Flags--with other undergraduates, from a variety of institutions, living and working on Princeton's campus in the summer.
+Students in the PPSI also participate in community-building activities--like barbecues, a canoeing and kayaking trip, and excursions to nearby cities such as New York or Philadelphia -- with other undergraduates, from a variety of institutions, living and working on Princeton's campus in the summer.

 Academic-Year Programming